CORPORATE VOLUNTEERING STORIES

 MetLife – Computer Science Unplugged for Students with Intellectual DisabilitiesSTEM Education is a specified curriculum for students to learn four major disciplines - science, technology, engineering, and mathematics.
 15 dedvoted MetLife volunteers visited Saviour Lutheran School and joined a class of students with mild intellectual disabilities to enjoy a tech fun afternoon that introduced them to STEM concepts.
 The experienced STEM education facilitators guided students to learn basic programming concepts such as loops, conditionals, variables or functions with command tiles through a game called Scottie Go.
 Although some students experienced some challenges and frustration as they played, the MetLife volunteers showed great kindness by patiently guiding the students to set goals and write commands in order to set Scottie in motion.

 AIA – Art Workshop for Students with Intellectual DisabilitiesThe leaders of tomorrow have to be more than just capable – they also have to be socially responsible and strive to bring positive energy into their communities.
 AIA Foundation Young Leaders Development Programme (YLDP) aims to empower and equip our young future leaders.
 Just recently, local university students involved in the program took part in a tie-dye workshop facilitating children with intellectual disabilities to create colour-patterned tie-dye fabric using environmentally-friendly materials.
 Students showed incredible kindness and patience in the process of helping children with their craft-making.
-The children were also extremely excited about their final work of art and great appreciated the support of their student mentors.
+The children were also extremely excited about their final work of art and greatly appreciated the support of their student mentors.

 Bloomberg – Making Gifts for Elderly to Celebrate Chinese New Year81 devoted volunteers from Bloomberg helped to make charms and pack gift bags for 100 elderly citizens who live in an under-resourced district of Hong Kong.
 Fish charms symbolise abundance, luck and good fortune in Chinese culture, which make it a perfect Chinese New Year gift.
 The volunteers showed compassion and warmth for the elderly recipients by giving their time and dedication to prepare individual gift packs, each one including a hot water bottle, noodles, rice, cooking oil along with sweet lavender scented fish charm.
 This meaningful event helped to remind the elderly – many of whom live alone and without family around to celebrate with – that they are remembered and supported at this special time of year.

 AIA – Celebrating the Lunar New Year with Hong Kong's elderly citizens14 exceptional university students have been out serving the community recently as part of the AIA Foundation Young Leaders Development Programme (YLDP) they are involved in.
 YLDP aims to shape youths to become socially responsible leaders of tomorrow.
 One of the programme activities saw them celebrating Chinese New Year with 83 elderly citizens at their local community centre.
-The volunteers hosted a special party for these elderly, many of whom live alone and may experience feelings of loneliness during special times of year like this.
-The party featured Lunar New Year themed games and every guest left the party with a gift bag of food items, warm clothing accessories and hand written notes from the students.
+The volunteers hosted a special party for these elderly, many of whom live alone and may experience feelings of loneliness during special times of the year like this.
+The party featured Lunar New Year themed games and every guest left the party with a gift bag of food items, warm clothing accessories and handwritten notes from the students.